fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-5.md

 Previously this function was only used on Linux, but in TypeScript 4.5 it has been adopted to operating systems that are typically case-insensitive, like Windows and MacOS.
 On certain codebases, this change sped up project loading by 5-13% (depending on the host operating system).

-For more information, see [the original change here](https://github.com/microsoft/TypeScript/pull/44966), along with [the 4.5-specific changes here](https://github.com/microsoft/TypeScript/pull/44966).
+For more information, see [the original change here ↗](https://github.com/microsoft/TypeScript/pull/44966), along with [the 4.5-specific changes here ↗](https://github.com/microsoft/TypeScript/pull/44966).

 ### Snippet Completions for JSX Attributes {#snippet-completions-for-jsx-attributes}